Best Life Insurance For Married Couples (2026)

 Our Ratings Methodology

-• Affordability (55%) carries the most weight because premiums determine whether both partners can maintain enough coverage over time.
+• Affordability (50%): Premiums determine whether both partners can maintain enough coverage over time, so this carries the most weight.

-• Customer experience (30%) reflects each company’s financial strength, complaint data, service quality and satisfaction indicators.
+• Customer experience (30%): Scores reflect each company's financial strength, complaint data, service quality and satisfaction indicators.

-• Coverage options (15%) highlight policy types, coverage limits and available riders that help couples tailor protection to their needs.
+• Coverage options (20%): Ratings account for policy types, coverage limits and available riders that help couples tailor protection to their needs.

-We reviewed life insurance quotes across multiple coverage amounts and term lengths to understand how pricing shifts for different couple profiles.
-Our team evaluated financial strength ratings from AM Best to confirm long-term claims-paying ability.
-We examined customer satisfaction indicators from the NAIC complaint index, J.D.
-Power and online sentiment to understand how policyholders experience each company.
-We also assessed application simplicity, underwriting speed and each insurer’s product lineup to identify options that fit varied financial goals.
+MoneyGeek reviewed life insurance quotes across multiple coverage amounts and term lengths to understand how pricing shifts for different couple profiles.
+Financial strength ratings from AM Best confirmed long-term claims-paying ability.
+Customer satisfaction data came from the NAIC complaint index, J.D.
+Power and online sentiment.
+We also assessed application simplicity, underwriting speed and each insurer's product lineup to identify options for varied financial goals.

-Our sample reflects a profile many couples relate to: a 40-year-old nonsmoker with average weight and health ratings and a $500,000 coverage amount.
-This profile helps show how insurers price policies used for income replacement, mortgage protection and early family planning.
-Couples with different ages, health backgrounds or financial obligations may see different rates, but this sample provides a consistent baseline for comparison.
+The sample profile is a 40-year-old nonsmoker with average health and $500,000 in coverage.
+For seniors, the age is 70.
+This profile reflects common use cases, like income replacement, mortgage protection and early family planning.
+Couples with different ages, health backgrounds or financial obligations will see different rates, but the sample provides a consistent baseline for comparison.

 Related Pages